ShipengWang/ShipengWang.github.io/_pages/about.md

 I also serve as a reviewer for leading journals and conferences, including Nature Communications, IEEE TPAMI, IEEE TNNLS, IEEE TIP, IEEE TMI, CVPR, ICCV, and others.

 **Open positions:** The research group is well-funded.
-Prospective students interested in pursuing a Master's, Ph.D., or Postdoctoral position are welcome to contact me by email with their CV.
+Prospective students interested in pursuing a Master's, Ph.D., or Postdoctoral position are welcome to contact me by email with their CV (wangshipeng@xjtu.edu.cn).